Skip to main content

 Discussions

-In Canvas and Discussions, everyone in a course room, both students and teachers, can meet and discuss in an open forum.
+In Canvas, Discussions is the place where everyone in a course room, both students and teachers, can meet and discuss in an open forum.
 Here you can see everything that everyone writes.
-The discussion forum can help you as a teacher keep track of the course implementation through discussions.
 An active discussion forum linked to the course content can give you as a teacher an insight into the students' reasoning and analysis throughout the course.

 Read more about Discussions in Canvas .